iBridges-for-iRODS/iBridges/docs/source/ipath.rst

 Users usually have a personal `home` collection in iRODS: `/<zone_name>/home/<user name>`.
 Group-based iRODS instances such as Yoda will give you access to a group `home` collection: `/<zone_name>/home/<group name>`

-iBridges implements a selection of functions which are comparable to their counterparts in `pathlib`.
+iBridges implements a selection of functions which are comparable to their counterparts in :code:`pathlib`.

-Apart from absolute paths, :code:`IrodsPath` supports relative paths.
+Apart from absolute paths, :class:`IrodsPath` supports relative paths.
 Relative paths are always defined with respect to the session :ref:`home <session home>`.
 The session home is marked by the ~:

 .. code-block:: python